odoo/documentation/content/developer/tutorials/discover_js_framework.rst

     discover_js_framework/*

-This two parts tutorial is designed to introduce you to the basics of the Odoo Javascript framework.
-Whether you are new to the framework or have some prior experience, this tutorial will provide you with a solid foundation for using the Odoo JavaScript framework in your projects.
+This two parts tutorial is designed to introduce you to the basics of the web framework.
+Whether you are new to the framework or have some prior experience, this tutorial will provide you with a solid foundation for using the web framework in your projects.

-The first part covers the basics of Owl components, which are a key part of the Odoo JS framework.
+The first part covers the basics of Owl components, which are a key part of the web framework.
 Owl components are reusable UI components that can be used to build complex web interfaces quickly and efficiently.
 We will explore how to create and use Owl components in Odoo.
 Then, in the second part of this tutorial, we focus on creating a dashboard using various features of Odoo.
 Dashboards are an essential part of any web application, and provide a nice starting